-All penalties described in Sanctions at Level One: Poor Academic Conduct (Section 4.3.1) or Level Two: Academic Misconduct (Section 4.4.4) can be applied.
+All penalties described in Section 4.3.1 or Section 4.4.4 can be applied.

 The Discipline Committee shall be entitled to impose penalties including suspension or expulsion where, in its view, the gravity of the academic misconduct shall so warrant.
 These penalties are described in the Handbook of Academic Regulations and Procedures.